lvgl/lvgl/docs/widgets/arc.rst

 be modified with :cpp:expr:`lv_arc_set_range(arc, min, max)`.
 The default range is 0..100.

-The indicator arc is drawn on the main part’s arc.
-This if the value is set to maximum the indicator arc will cover the entire “background” arc.
+The indicator arc is drawn on the main part's arc.
+This if the value is set to maximum the indicator arc will cover the entire "background" arc.
 To set the start and end angle of the background arc use the :cpp:expr:`lv_arc_set_bg_angles(arc, start_angle, end_angle)` functions or ``lv_arc_set_bg_start/end_angle(arc, angle)``.

-Zero degrees is at the middle right (3 o’clock) of the object and the degrees are increasing in clockwise direction.
+Zero degrees is at the middle right (3 o'clock) of the object and the degrees are increasing in clockwise direction.
 The angles should be in the [0;360] range.